addyosmani/backbone-fundamentals/backbone-fundamentals.md

 var incrA = function(){
   TodoCounter.counterA += 1;
   // This triggering will not
-  // produce any efect on the counters TodoCounter.trigger('event');
+  // produce any effect on the counters TodoCounter.trigger('event');
 };